 The second line is the hierarchical level following the first line, at which systematization, analysis, and solution of problems, delegated by the personnel of the first level of the technical support service, occur.

 Tier 2 of support has a more serious, professional, and narrowly focused technical and human resource, but at the same time, it is more expensive to maintain.
 The reason is the high qualifications and experience of the second line of support personnel and, accordingly, the payment.
 It solves technical issues that require deep knowledge and special access.
-2 line specialists must know perfectly how the product works.
+2 line specialists, or, in other words, DevOps engineers, must know perfectly how the product works.

 Technical support 2 line main tasks: